Permissionless-Software-Foundation/awesome-privacy-services/email/README.md

 - requires alt email: Yes
 - Free trial: Yes
 - cost: Free
-- accepts crypto: N/A
+- accepts crypto: No
-- accepts BCH: N/A
+- accepts BCH: No
 - notes:
   - Sign up was fast and easy.
 Other than the requirement for a previous email address, this is a nice service.